Egg & Embryo Donation

 • Premature ovarian insufficiency (early menopause)

-2. Know your numbers.
-Ask for AMH, FSH, and AFC results and what they mean for you.
+• Know your numbers.
+Ask about your AMH, FSH, and AFC results, and what they mean for your individual fertility.

-Does AMH tell me exactly when I’ll hit menopause?
+Does AMH tell me exactly when I’ll reach menopause?

 Can supplements or lifestyle reverse egg aging?